Quang Nam About 150 households in Binh Minh commune, Thang Binh district buy tons of squid from fishermen every day to steam and sell to the market.

 Ms. Truong Thi Ly boiled three pots of water to steam squid.
 Photo: Son Thuy

 The work was repeated until 6:30, Ms. Ly finished nearly 30 baskets of squid.
-"Steaming squid in the traditional way only requires adding a little salt to the pot of water," Ms. Ly said, adding that in the past, squid was steamed with a wood stove, but now people have switched to using electric stoves.
+"Steaming squid in the traditional way only adds a little white salt to the pot of water," Ms. Ly said, adding that in the past, squid was steamed with a wood stove, but now people have switched to using electric stoves.
 Steaming with an electric stove boils quickly and is not polluted by smoke and dust, and there is no need to keep track of the time to add firewood.

 Ms. Tran Thi Yen puts baskets of steamed squid on her motorbike to take to sell.
 Photo: Son Thuy